ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 ~~~~~~~~~~~
 {: #fig-example-C-to-AS-cose-key title="Access Token Request Example for RPK Mode, with the Public Key of C Conveyed as a COSE Key within \"req_cnf\""}

-{{fig-example-AS-to-C-ccs-2}} shows an example of Access Token Response from the AS to C, where the public key of RS is wrapped by a CCS.
+{{fig-example-AS-to-C-ccs-2}} shows an example of Access Token Response from the AS to C, where the public key of the RS is wrapped by a CCS.

 ~~~~~~~~~~~
    2.01 Created